Cultural evolution via iterated learning and communication explains efficient color naming systems: Acknowledgments

 \section{Acknowledgments}

-We thank Noga Zaslavsky and 3 anonymous reviewers for helpful comments on an earlier version of this paper.
+An earlier version of this paper appeared in the Proceedings of the 45th Annual Meeting of the Cognitive Science Society (2023).
+We thank Noga Zaslavsky and 3 anonymous reviewers for helpful comments on that earlier version of the paper.
 Any errors are our own.
 Author contributions: EC, DD, and TR designed the research; EC performed the research; EC analyzed the data; and EC, DD, and TR wrote the paper.
 EC was funded by Chalmers AI Research (CHAIR) and the Sweden-America Foundation (SweAm).
-Computing resources used for the experiments were provided by the Swedish National Infrastructure for Computing (SNIC).
+The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS) partially funded by the Swedish Research Council through grant agreement no. 2022-06725.